-Floating, greasy stools that are foul smelling may be due to severe malabsorption, especially if you are losing weight.
+Floating, greasy stools that are foul smelling may be due to severe malabsorption, particularly if you are losing weight.
 Malabsorption means your body is not properly absorbing nutrients.

 Most floating stools are not caused by an increase in the fat content of the stool.
-However, in some conditions, such as chronic pancreatitis, the fat content is increased.
+However, in some conditions, such as long-term (chronic) pancreatitis, the fat content is increased.

 If a change in diet has caused floating stools or other health problems, try to find which food is to blame.
 Avoiding this food may be helpful.